ers1804/ers1804.github.io/2021-03-09_Chapter4-Training-a-Digit-Classifier.md

 L1-norm is the mean of the absolute differences of two points.
 RMSE is the root of the mean of the squared differences between two points.

 How can you apply a calculation on thousands of numbers at once, many thousands of times faster than a Python loop?
+Using array/tensor-calculations from NumPy or PyTorch.
+Pytorch tensors can live on the GPU, which makes computations with them even faster.

 Create a 3×3 tensor or array containing the numbers from 1 to 9.
 Double it.
 Select the bottom-right four numbers.
+`tns = tensor([[1,2,3],[4,5,6],[7,8,9]])
+tns = tns*2
+tns[1:2,1:2]`

 What is broadcasting?
+PyTorch automatically recognizes, when two tensors have different shapes or sizes and broadcasts the size of the smaller one to that of the larger one.
+E.g. [1028, 28, 28] and [28,28].

 Are metrics generally calculated using the training set or the validation set?
 Why?
+A metridc is calculated on the validation set, because it tells us how good the predictions are.
+This also prevents overfitting.

 What is SGD?